-The Chelsea manager has reiterated his intention to lodge a fresh offer for the unsettled striker, but is keen for further talks to wait until next week due to "ethical" reasons
+The Blues manager reiterates his intention to lodge a fresh offer for the unsettled striker but is keen for further talks to wait until after the two sides face off

-The Blues have seen two bids for the unsettled forward rejected by the Premier League champions, with manager David Moyes insisting the England international is not for sale.
+The Blues have seen two offers for the unsettled forward rejected by the Premier League champions, with manager David Moyes insisting that the England international is not for sale.

 "We did [bid for Rooney] before and we will do [again] later," the Portuguese told reporters after Chelsea's 2-1 win over Aston Villa.

 "[But] I don't want Chelsea to do it before we go there ... from the ethical point of view."